mirdanish6594/mirdanish6594/README.md

 * ✉️  You can contact me at [danishmir\_2022bche034@nitsri.ac.in](mailto:danishmir_2022bche034@nitsri.ac.in)
 * 🧠  I'm learning MERN Stack
 * 🤝  I'm open to collaborating on AI/ML
-* ⚡  Fun fact I don't make mistakes, I create unintentional masterpieces of improvisation.
+* ⚡  Fun fact I don't make mistakes, I create unintentional masterpieces of improvisation;)

 ### Skills